 This is in addition to the time it takes you to complete your registration form and have your medical history taken and reviewed.
 Plan to spend about 2 1/2 hours in the Blood Donor Room when you are donating platelets.

 Some cancer treatments cause a loss of platelets.
 These specialized blood cells help control blood clotting.
 When platelet levels fall too low, patients may need a transfusion of platelets to replenish their supply and prevent life-threatening hemorrhages.
 Some patients, especially those who have had a bone marrow transplant or who are being treated for leukemia, may require daily platelet transfusions for several weeks.

 Yes, it is safe to donate platelets.
 All needles and supplies used to collect platelets are sterile, disposable, and used only once — for you — before being discarded.

 You should eat a regular meal and drink plenty of fluids one to two hours before donating platelets.
 We also suggest that you increase your consumption of calcium-rich foods (such as dairy products) or take a calcium supplement the evening before your donation and also the morning of your donation.

-Do not take aspirin or products containing aspirin for at least 72 hours before your appointment, and do not take any nonsteroidal, anti-inflammatory medications (such as ibuprofen) for 48 hours before your appointment.
-Acetaminophen (Tylenol) is acceptable.Back to top
+Do not take aspirin or products containing aspirin for at least 72 hours before your appointment.
+Acetaminophen (Tylenol) and non-steroidal anti-inflammatory medications (such as ibuprofen) are acceptable.

 You can donate platelets once within a seven-day period.
 You may donate up to six times in an eight-week period and 24 times a year.

-Can I give whole blood and also be a platelet donor?
+6. Can I give whole blood and also be a platelet donor?

 Yes.
 Donor eligibility criteria are the same for both platelet and whole blood donors.
-You can donate platelets 72 hours after donating whole blood.
-If you donate platelets first, you can donate whole blood 72 hours later.Back to top
+You can donate platelets 7 days after donating whole blood.
+If you donate platelets first, you can donate whole blood 7 days later.